icssc/AntAlmanac/README.md

 ##### We aim to build the ultimate course planning aid for UCI anteaters.

 We believe that good software is equal parts good code and good people.
-We are run like a club so we will not stagnate and we will instead always be gathering user feedback and pushing out new features.
+We are run like a club so we do not stagnate and we will instead always be gathering user feedback and pushing out new features.

 [https://AntAlmanac.com](https://antalmanac.com "The AntAlmanac")